w3c/wai-people-use-web/_people-use-web/user-stories-one.md

 ## About Ade

-> It's not like I can't use a keyboard or mouse, I just can't use it for long periods because it is tiring.
+> It's not like I can't use a keyboard or pointer, I just can't use them for long periods because it is tiring.

 Ade was involved in a accident which caused a spinal cord injury.
 This left him with limited use of his arms and no movement or sensation in his legs.
 He has worked as a reporter for more than 20 years.
 Ade uses a keyboard with larger keys to help him more easily hit the correct key and a joystick instead of a mouse.
 However, using these for extended periods can be tiring so he has started using speech recognition software for some tasks, such as dictating long pieces.